 Chi Omega Prize in Social Science.
-Awarded in 1957 to the highest ranking woman in psychology.
+Awarded in 1958 to the highest ranking women in economics.

-Awarded to Rona Kopans Rosenthal, '57.
+Awarded in 1958 to Frances Wren Raymond, '58.

 Albion Woodbury Small Prizes.
-A bequest of Lina Small Harris of Chicago, in memory of her father, Albion Woodbury Small, 1876, former President of Colby College and late professor of sociology and dean of the graduate school at the University of Chicago, this fund provides awards for students pursuing work in economics and sociology.
+A bequest of Lina Small Harris of Chicago, in memory of her father, Albion Woodbury Small, 1876, former president of Colby College and late professor of sociology and dean of the graduate school at the University of Chicago, this fund provides awards for students pursuing work in economics and sociology.
 Prizes are annually awarded for the best essays on some subject announced by the Department of Economics and Sociology.

-In 1957 no awards were made.
+In 1958 no awards were made.